Gianluca Lapadula

-Gianluca Lapadula Vargas (born 7 February 1990) is a professional footballer who plays as a striker for club Spezia.
+Gianluca Lapadula Vargas (born 7 February 1990) is a professional footballer who plays as a striker for Liga 1 club Club Universitario de Deportes.
 Born in Italy, he represents Peru at international level.

 In a journeyman club career, Lapadula has made over 100 appearances in both Serie A and Serie B, representing Milan, Genoa, Lecce, Benevento and Cagliari in the former.
 He was the top scorer in Serie B for Pescara in 2015–16 and Cagliari in 2022–23.

 Having previously been called up by Italy, Lapadula made his debut for Peru in 2020 and represented the country at the Copa América in 2021 and 2024, helping them to fourth place in the former.

 Early life

 Lapadula was born in Turin in Piedmont, Italy on 7 February 1990, to an Italian father from Apulia, Gianfranco Lapadula, and a Peruvian mother, Blanca Aida Vargas Higinio.
 He has a brother named Davide, who was also a forward in the lower amateur leagues.

 Lapadula is nicknamed Lapagol in Italy, and El Bambino in Peru.